April 19, 2014 – Stephen Pearcy leaves Ratt after performing with them for 30 years. He later rejoins.

 April 19, 1980 – R.E.M. performs their first concert as R.E.M. at the 11:11 Koffee Club in Athens, GA in front of about 150 people.
-The show was ended around 2am when police closed it down due to the venue being unlicensed.
+The show ends around 2AM when police close it down due to the venue being unlicensed.

 April 19, 1953 – Rod Morgenstein, drums (Winger, Dixie Dregs)